appium/appium-espresso-driver/docs/reference/capabilities.md

 Map of options to be applied for the intent passed to the launchable app activity.
 Refer to the [Android Intent documentation](https://developer.android.com/reference/android/content/Intent) for more details.
-The following options are supported:
+The mapping supports the following options, all of which are optional:

 #### action